dfebs/nvim-config/README.md

 ## Todo
 - [ ] Find the equivalent for javascript debug terminal.
 See article [here](https://www.darricheng.com/posts/setting-up-nodejs-debugging-in-neovim/) and video [here](https://www.youtube.com/watch?v=CVCBHHFXWNE&t=438s)
-- [ ] Get snippets working for erb files
+- [ ] Figure out why tab misbehaves on newlines in erb files
 - [ ] Figure out how to have neovim auto include end curly brackets in JS
 - [ ] See if there's plugins for handling git conflicts
 - [ ] Figure out how to get telescope to NOT ignore dotfiles but still ignore gitignore stuff